ghoetker/BibDeskAppleScripts/Fill according to DOI/README.md

 I will often fill in part of the Author and Title fields (perhaps copying from a PDF I've imported) and then run my "Find DOI" script.
 Assuming it finds a DOI, I will then run this script.
 Viola -- a full entry with minimal typing.

+# LIMITATIONS #

+This script uses BibDesk's own importing functionality (I think it is essentially what you would get if you had the DOI in your clipboard and selected the Publication/New Publication from Clipboard menu item).
+This may fail if the entry being returned is malformed (from BibDesk's perspective).

 # CAUTIONS #